enochcheung-work/enochcheung-work.github.io/serp_seo.md

 ## SERP and SEO

-**Description:** This illustration shows what charts can be used to examine the organic search performances across landing pages.
-By combining SERP data on Search Console and data from Google Analytics and using landing page as the joining key, we can evaluate the performance of different aspects in SEO and their corresponding product-side performances.
+**Description:** This illustration shows some of the examples I used to evaluate SEO impact on impletmenting pop-up ad.
+All data is from Search Console only but BigQuery is also being used here.
 The following examples illustrate some of the practical uses of the data including:

 - Evaluate how certain features may impact SEO performance
 - Map out movement of Search Rank between dates